 From the Road to the Cloud

 You might not notice the Infrastructure & Tools team while making your way through Torc Robotics HQ.
-That’s because much of their work takes place behind the scenes.
-They provide the backbone for testing ops, working to solve the problems of scalability and reliability in the self-driving vehicle space.
+That’s because much of their work takes place behind the scenes of this self-driving vehicle company.
+They provide the backbone for testing ops, working to solve the problems of scalability and reliability in the self-driving truck space.
 From on-vehicle troubleshooting to large-scale cloud deployments, they construct cutting-edge solutions that empower engineers to build, deploy, test and analyze autonomous software.

 The Infrastructure & Tools team works closely with test engineers to ensure that the on-vehicle computing hardware meets performance requirements.
 They use industry-standard tools and services to manage our builds and deployments, including Git, Jenkins, Ansible, and Docker.
 They are actively involved in the design of next-generation hardware systems in the self-driving vehicles.
 It is up to them to ensure a stable on-vehicle computing platform to reliably support increasing on-road testing requirements.

-The team is responsible for provisioning, configuring and deploying simulation environments and log analysis pipelines to cloud compute and storage platforms using Kubernetes, terraform and other tools.
+The team is responsible for provisioning, configuring and deploying simulation environments and log analysis pipelines to cloud compute and storage platforms.
 Log analysis of petabyte-scale real-world vehicle test data and auto-scaling of simulation tasks requires innovative techniques to balance trade offs between cost and performance by creating ephemeral instances when cloud provider demand is low and on-demand instances for time-sensitive tasks.